Pinafore/cl1-hw/limerick/README.md

 Look at the file limerick.py in the hw1 folder.
 Your job is to fill in the missing functions in that file so that it does what it’s supposed to do.
+* `num_syllables`: look at how many syllables a word has.
+Implement this first, as it is easy and will help you understand what the CMU dictionary data looks like.
+You don't *need* to use it in implementing subsequent functions, but you can.
+(Historically, this homework also had you check whether the meter/syllable constraints of limericks held and it was essential for that, but we removed that to make the homework easier.)
 * `rhyme`: detect whether two words rhyme or not
 * `limerick`: given a candidate limerick, return whether it meets the constraint or not.
 More requirements / information appear in the source files.